-The following five books contain useful info for adult children of narcissists:
+The following six books contain useful info for adult children of narcissists:

 Clinical psychologist Elan Golomb, who had a narcissistic father, authored one of the first books on this subject.
 Kirkus Reviews noted that she has a psychoanalytical orientation and “writes in language more accessible to other therapists than to general readers, unleavened by humor, and without a specific agenda.
 But difficult as her approach may be, it’s sound and ultimately rewarding as well.”